The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Parent radio AGN sample

 \subsection{GOODS-N and COSMOS fields}

-For the GOODS-N and the COSMOS/UltraVISTA fields, our parent radio AGN sample was derived from Paper I, which consists of 102 radio AGNs from the GOODS-N and 881 radio AGNs from the COSMOS/UltraVISTA across $0.1 < z <4$ selected by the infrared-radio correlation \citep[IRRC; e.g., ][and references therein]{Helou1985,Condon1992}.
+For the GOODS-N and COSMOS/UltraVISTA fields, our parent radio AGN sample was derived from Paper I, which consists of 102 radio AGNs from the GOODS-N and 881 radio AGNs from the COSMOS/UltraVISTA across $0.1 < z <4$ selected by the infrared-radio correlation \citep[IRRC; e.g., ][and references therein]{Helou1985,Condon1992}.
 We refer to Section 4 in Paper I for more details about sample selections and here we just give a brief introduction.
-IR emission and radio emission of the star formation process have a mutual origin from activities of massive stars \citep{Condon1992,Dubner2015}, which results in a tight correlation between each other (IRRC).
-The IRRC is usually defined by the ratio ($q_{\rm TIR}$) of rest-frame 8--1000 $\mu$m IR luminosity ($L_{\rm{TIR}}$) to rest-frame 1.4 GHz radio luminosity ($L_{1.4 \rm{GHz}}$) which is in a form of $q_{\rm{TIR}} = \log [ L_{\rm{TIR}}/(L_{1.4 \rm{GHz}} \times 3.75 \times 10^{12}\ \rm{Hz}) ]$ \citep{Helou1985}.
-AGNs may have extra radio emission from nuclear activities, such as jets \citep[][for a review]{Panessa2019}.
-Therefore, radio AGNs usually exhibit a radio excess relative to the IRRC and have a smaller $q_{\rm{TIR}}$ value compared to that of star formation.
+The IR emission and radio emission of the star formation process have a mutual origin in the activities of massive stars \citep{Condon1992,Dubner2015}, which results in a tight correlation between them (IRRC).
+The IRRC is usually defined by the ratio ($q_{\rm TIR}$) of rest-frame 8--1000 $\mu$m IR luminosity ($L_{\rm{TIR}}$) to rest-frame 1.4 GHz radio luminosity ($L_{1.4 \rm{GHz}}$), which is in the form of $q_{\rm{TIR}} = \log [ L_{\rm{TIR}}/(L_{1.4 \rm{GHz}} \times 3.75 \times 10^{12}\ \rm{Hz}) ]$ \citep{Helou1985}.
+The AGNs may have extra radio emission from nuclear activities, such as jets \citep[][for a review]{Panessa2019}.
+Therefore, radio AGNs usually exhibit a radio excess relative to the IRRC and have a smaller $q_{\rm{TIR}}$ value than that of star formation.
 In Paper I, we define a $q_{\rm{TIR}}$ threshold ($q_{\rm{TIR,AGN}}$) to select radio AGNs (see details in Paper I).
 A radio source will be selected as a radio AGN if its $q_{\rm{TIR}}$ value is lower than $q_{\rm{TIR,AGN}}$.
-In addition, $L_{1.4 \rm{GHz}}$ was derived from Paper I which is calculated by the radio flux from the deep VLA 1.4 GHz \citep[GOODS-N; ][]{Owen2018} or 3 GHz radio surveys \citep[COSMOS; ][]{Smolcic2017a} assuming a radio spectral index of $-0.8$ \citep[e.g.,][]{Yang2022}. $L_{\rm TIR}$ was derived from Paper I which is estimated by the broadband spectral energy distribution (SED) fitting.
-In the SED fitting process, the far-infrared (FIR) and submillimeter data are derived from the ``super de-blended'' photometry \cite[][]{Liu2018,Jin2018} ensuring a more precise estimate for the IR luminosity.
+In addition, $L_{1.4 \rm{GHz}}$ was derived from Paper I and was calculated by the radio flux from the deep VLA 1.4 GHz \citep[GOODS-N; ][]{Owen2018} or 3 GHz radio surveys \citep[COSMOS; ][]{Smolcic2017a} assuming a radio spectral index of $-0.8$ \citep[e.g.,][]{Yang2022}. $L_{\rm TIR}$ was derived from Paper I and was estimated by the broadband spectral energy distribution (SED) fitting.
+In the SED fitting process, the far-infrared (FIR) and submillimeter data are derived from the ``super de-blended'' photometry \cite[][]{Liu2018,Jin2018}, ensuring a more precise estimate for the IR luminosity.